Thursday, 23 April 2015

 Sunday 5th April 2015

-After a good night’s sleep at Skiddaw House Youth Hostel I awoke to gorgeous blue skies.
-The last time I stayed at Skiddaw House it had been really cold with snow lying on the ground, so it was fabulous to now be striding out of the hostel to warm weather.
-Soon after crossing the River Caldew I came off the path and made a course through heather towards the top of Hare Crag.
-Upon reaching the rocks at the top of Hare Crag I was now on the Derwent-Eden watershed where the streams south of me flow through the River Caldew and ultimately into the River Eden, the great river of the Pennines that extends its influence into the Lake District and claims much of the waters to the east including everything flowing out of Ullswater.
-To the north of me was Todd Gill, a stream whose waters flow into Bassenthwaite Lake and leaves the Lake District in the River Derwent.
-Most of the water that falls on the Lake District ultimately flows through the Derwent and reaches the sea at Workington.
+After a good night’s sleep at Skiddaw House Youth Hostel I awoke to gorgeous blue skies that were very different to the last time I was there when it had been really cold with snow lying on the ground, so it was fabulous to now be striding out of the hostel in warm weather.
+Soon after crossing the River Caldew I came off the path and made a course through heather towards the top of Hare Crag and upon reaching the rocks at the top of Hare Crag I was on the Derwent-Eden watershed.
+The streams south of me flowed through the River Caldew and into the River Eden, the great river of the Pennines that extends its influence into the Lake District claiming much of the waters to the east including everything flowing out of Ullswater.
+To the north of me was Todd Gill, a stream whose waters flow into Bassenthwaite Lake and leaves the Lake District in the River Derwent, which carries most of the water that falls on the Lake District ultimately reaching the sea at Workington.

-I had to be very careful when descending the northern slopes of Lonscale Fell as there were drifts of snow still on these steep northern slopes so I was relieved to reach the col at the bottom and start the fabulous narrow ridge of Burnt Horse.
-To my right were steep crags and I was following a path that clings precipitously to the edge making for an exciting, though short, walk along the ridge until it broadens before I gradually descended beside a fence to the clear path from Keswick to Skiddaw House.
-Staying on the watershed, I crossed the path and headed to a fence junction marked on maps as The Stake.
+I had to be very careful when descending the northern slopes of Lonscale Fell as there were still drifts of snow on these steep northern slopes so I was relieved to reach the col at the bottom and start the fabulous narrow ridge of Burnt Horse.
+To my right were steep crags and I was following a path that clings precipitously to the edge which made for an exciting, though short, walk along the ridge until it broadens and I gradually descended beside a fence to the clear path between Keswick and Skiddaw House.
+Staying on the watershed, I crossed the path and headed to a fence junction marked on maps as the Stake.
 On the other side of the fence the ground was very wet, but dry ground was just a short distance beyond where a faint path headed straight up the grassy hill towards some rocks.
-I was walking up the grassy slopes of Mungrisdale Common, which is an infamous fell in the Lake District whose only point of interest is a rock known as Cloven Stone.
+I was now walking up the grassy slopes of Mungrisdale Common, which is an infamous fell in the Lake District whose only point of interest is a rock known as Cloven Stone.

-I had lunch at this point before making my way across the damp, dreary top of Mungrisdale Common that doesn’t warrant anyone's attention, however, Wainwright gave this grassy mound a chapter in his pictorial guides, even though he said this ‘upland prairie’ was best left to the sheep and precious holiday hours should not be wasted there.
-Ever since Wainwright gave it this undue attention people have been coming to this sodden field and when I reached the pathetic pile of stones at the so-called ‘summit’ there were a surprisingly large number of people clustered around it.
-When I visited the miniscule top previously, in 2008, I had come across from Blencathra, the only sensible approach, but I had wanted to actually climb it now and having done so crossed the horrendously boggy fell to the top of Foule Crag on the edge of Blencathra.
+I had lunch at this point before making my way across the damp, dreary slopes of Mungrisdale Common that don’t warrant anyone's attention, however despite this, Wainwright gave this grassy mound a chapter in his pictorial guides, even though he said this ‘upland prairie’ was best left to the sheep and precious holiday hours should not be wasted there.
+And so, people have been coming to this sodden field ever since Wainwright gave it undue attention and when I reached the pathetic pile of stones at the so-called ‘summit’ there were a surprisingly large number of people clustered around it.
+When I visited the miniscule top previously, in 2008, I had come across from Blencathra, the only sensible approach, but I wanted to actually climb it now and having done so I crossed the horrendously boggy fell to the top of Foule Crag on the edge of Blencathra.

-At the top of Foule Crag the watershed (a watersoak on Mungrisdale Common) turns left, but I turned right climbing up Blue Screes in order to visit the top of the majestic Blencathra.
-While I was making my way across to the popular summit of Blencathra, dark clouds had appeared overhead, but they were short-lived and by the time I had returned to the top of Foule Crag the sun was shining once more.
-With hindsight I shouldn’t have returned to Foule Crag and I should have descended down the steep, grassy, northern slopes of Blencathra from the summit until I reached a sheepfold and then followed Roughten Gill down (this is Wainwright’s recommended route).
+At the top of Foule Crag the watershed (a watersoak on Mungrisdale Common) turns left, but I turned right climbing Blue Screes so I could visit the top of the majestic Blencathra.
+While I was making my way across to the popular summit of Blencathra, dark clouds appeared overhead, but they were short-lived and by the time I had returned to the top of Foule Crag the sun was shining once more.
+With hindsight I shouldn’t have returned to Foule Crag, I should have descended the steep, grassy, northern slopes of Blencathra from the summit until I reached a sheepfold and then followed Roughten Gill down (this is Wainwright’s recommended route).
 My route had been conceived to lessen the severity of the gradient and led to my descending on the north bank of the stream.
-The steep slopes into the gill made this such a tiring and hateful descent that by the time I had passed through the boggy ground at the bottom and finally reached the bridlepath, I had had enough.
+The steep slopes into the gill made this such a tiring and hateful descent by the time I had passed through the boggy ground at the bottom and finally reached the bridlepath, I had had enough.

-When I checked the time I realised it was too early to go straight back to Skiddaw House so I made my way around the top of Glenderaterra Beck onto the Keswick to Skiddaw House path, which I followed heading towards Keswick for a short distance.
+However, when I checked the time I realised it was too early to go straight back to Skiddaw House so I made my way around the top of Glenderaterra Beck onto the Keswick to Skiddaw House path and headed towards Keswick for a short distance.
 Two years ago, I had abandoned a plan to climb the north-east buttress of Lonscale Fell because of snow, but I was now able to resurrect that idea and attempt the scramble.
 There was no path and no sign that anyone else had ever climbed up the steep, wet heather and rock buttress.
-This was a scary scramble that at times reduced me to crawling up the fell literally on my hands and knees whose one redeeming feature was when I finally, triumphantly, shakily reached the end emerging exactly at the east top of Lonscale Fell and from there the summit was just a short distance away for a second visit of the day.
+It was a scary scramble that at times reduced me to crawling up the fell literally on my hands and knees and the one redeeming feature was when I finally, triumphantly, shakily reached the end I emerged exactly at the east top of Lonscale Fell and from there the summit was just a short distance away for my second visit of the day.

-The weather was once again sensational after the clouds earlier in the afternoon so the views south towards Thirlmere or over Derwent Water to the fells arrayed beyond were mesmerising.
-I caught my breath back after my harrowing climb by gazing at the views south over the Lake District, wandering around the fell looking for better views.
-All day I had been astonished at how good the weather was on this walk and with such sensational views.
-The views now, at the end of the day, were even better than they had been when I had visited Lonscale Fell earlier in the day.
-As I made a direct route from Lonscale Fell to Skiddaw House I reflected that this was the sort of day in the Lake District that I never want to end so that I had just kept on walking going from Skiddaw all the way up to Blencathra, which is something I’d never done before, but always dreamed of doing.
+The weather was once again sensational after the clouds from earlier in the afternoon had cleared so the views south towards Thirlmere or over Derwent Water to the fells arrayed beyond were mesmerising.
+I caught my breath back after my harrowing climb by gazing at the views south over the Lake District, wandering around the fell looking at the awesome views.
+I was astonished at how good the weather was on this walk providing me sensational views and now, at the end of the day, they were better than ever.
+As I made a direct route from Lonscale Fell to Skiddaw House I reflected that this was the sort of day in the Lake District that I never want to end and so I had just kept on walking going from Skiddaw all the way up to Blencathra, which is something I’d never done before, but always dreamed of doing.
 The sun had shone on me in a fabulous day in the Lake District, but that sun was a ticking time-bomb for my skin.

 No comments: